Nail that Talk and Wow Your Audience! 8 Presentation Tips for ESL Trainers

 • Were you nervous or relaxed while presenting?

-Recording yourself may feel uncomfortable initially, but it will soon become natural.
-Even without a proper audience, self-evaluation will help you hone your skills.
+Recording yourself may feel uncomfortable initially, but it will soon feel natural.
+Even a simple audio recording will help you hone your skills.

 If you are nervous, try this: stand in a relaxed way and keep one of your nostrils shut with your index finger while gently breathing through the other one.
 Do this for about a minute to feel calm and at ease.
 You can also use this trick before your actual talk.